 We previously discussed the Narcissist Leader or Employee.
 Many responded that they could and can relate to this issue.
-They were able to identify people in their workplace that fit the description perfectly.
+They could identify people in their workplace that fit the description perfectly.
 This month, we will focus on the abusive leader or employee.

 When I think of abuse, my mind goes to domestic abuse that is physical or emotional.
 My mind never went to abuse in the workplace.
 After all, we are all adults and should all respect ourselves, right?